It’s taken me a few years, but I’ve learned that when it comes to my feet, it pays to get quality and comfort.

 - Our feet are shaped differently.
 What may feel great to me may not feel great to you.
 I need to find a brand and model that feels great to me.

 - Shop at retailers who know their stuff.
 Some footwear stores even have podiatrists available (foot doctors).

-- Think about the weather I’ll be in — do I need waterproof? machine washable? good traction? insulated?
+- Think about the conditions I’ll be in — do I need waterproof?
+Machine washable?
+Good traction?
+Insulated?

-- I’ll probably need to pay around $100 for a decent pair of shoes…unless I find a great sale or can find something on clearance.
+- I’ll probably need to pay around $100+ for a decent pair of shoes…unless I find a great sale or can find something on clearance.